dnickweber/BinomialLogisticRegression_Weber/Project_README.md

 #The objective of this project is to conduct a binomial logistic regression, to determine if we can predict for the outcome
 of a released shark (i.e. whether the shark survives or dies) using the variables measured (and described above).

+#The "Binomial Logistic Regression" markdown file will walk you through the analysis step-by-step, with written code (denoted with a #) throughout.